 Pre-Kindergarten Philosophy and Goals for Four-Year-Old Children

-The early childhood years are a critical time in the development for every child.
-The learning that takes place during the first eight years of life serves as the foundation for all later academic, social, emotional, physical and motor development.
+The early childhood years are a critical time in the development of every child.
+The learning that takes place during the first eight years of life serves as the foundation for all later academic, social, emotional, physical, and motor development.
 All children are capable of learning and meeting developmental milestones.
-Therefore, the Early Learning Guidelines are proposed to assist all early childhood educators in their efforts to provide a high quality research-based program serving pre-kindergarten children at 4 years of age.
+Therefore, the Early Learning Guidelines are proposed to assist all early childhood educators in their efforts to provide a high-quality research-based program serving pre-kindergarten children at 4 years of age.

 All children attending a pre-kindergarten program should: